pramnora/bat/README.md

 **MKDIR** folderName - Creates a new folder with the specified name
 **REN** fileName1.txt fileName2.txt - Renames a file giving it a different file name
 **RMDIR** folderName - Removes the folder with the specified name

+**NOTE:** Above, wherever you see the word: asterix; replace this with the asterix symbol: (*), instead; unfortunately, MarkDown [.md] is NOT allowing me to include asterixes...because it uses an asterix to italicise text.

+### Launch program files related commands

+CALC - launches the calculator program
+Notepad - launches the Notepad program
+Notepad filename.ext - launches Notepad with the specified: filename + . + extension
+MSPaint - launches MS Paint program for doing drawing/painting
+WRITE - launches a more sophistcated word processor than is the simple Notepad...;
+        (you can add colours/pictures/other formatting/-etc.)

+### System related commands

+**DATE** - veiw/set date
 **TIME** - view/set time
-**VER** - displays which version of MS DOS you are using Notepad - launches the Notepad program
+**VER** - displays which version of MS DOS you are using

-Notepad filename.ext - launches Notepad with the specified: filename + . + extension
+### Text related commands

+**CLS** - clear the console screen
+**ECHO** text - ECHO's to the console screen whatever text is being written after the ECHO command statement

 -etc.

-**NOTE:** Above, wherever you see the word: asterix; replace this with the asterix symbol: (*), instead; unfortunately, MarkDown [.md] is NOT allowing me to include asterixes...because it uses an asterix to italicise text.

 **NOTE:** Entire books have been written containing 500+ pages explaining all of the different in's and out's of the MS DOS command line system; quite obviously, I'm not going to repeat all of that same information here.
 Instead, I would highly recommend -assuming you wish to learn more- you either go and 'buy' a book/or, borrow one for FREE from down at your local public library; or, alternatively, do some internet research in order to go learn more(links are included, below).